SDGforskning/sdg-strings/SDG02_query_action_WoS.md

             )
             NEAR/15
                 ("rural infrastructure"
-                OR "agronomy" OR "agroecology" OR "agricultural sector" OR "plant bank$" OR "seed bank$" OR "gene bank$" OR "genebank$" OR "germplasm bank$" OR "cryobank$" OR
+                OR "agronom*" OR "agroecolog*" OR "agro ecolog*" OR "agricultural sector" OR "plant bank$" OR "seed bank$" OR "gene bank$" OR "genebank$" OR "germplasm bank$" OR "cryobank$" OR
                   (
                       ("infrastructure" OR "technolog*" OR "biotech*" OR "research" OR "science$" OR "innovation" )
-                      NEAR/3 ("agricultur*" OR "farming" OR "farm" OR "irrigation") )
+                      NEAR/3 ("agricultur*" OR "farm*" OR "irrigation" OR "agri food") )
                 )
           )